I want to get involved, how do I figure out which challenge to register with?

 How can I win a prize?

-Simply log your trips throughout the week to be eligible for Community Shifting Gears awards and prizes, such as,
+Simply log your trips throughout the month to be eligible for Shifting Gears awards and prizes, such as,

 - First 500 to 15 – The first 500 participants to log 15 sustainable trips will win special discounts and prizes to help you walk, bike, and bus around town

-- The Grand Prize Draw of a $750 Resorts of Ontario gift card – To qualify, you need to have logged a minimum of four sustainable trips during the challenge
+- Shifting Gears draws – To qualify, you need to have logged a minimum of four sustainable trips during the challenge

 How will I know if I was one of the First 500 to 15?

-How will I know if I have won a weekly draw?
+How will I know if I have won a draw?

-To win a weekly draw you must log your trips using the online trip tracker by 12 pm the following Monday.
+To win a draw you must log your trips using the online trip tracker by 12 pm Monday each week.
 Off-line trip trackers are available for workplaces and must be submitted to your workplace coordinator by end-of-week.
-Winners will be contacted by Community Shifting Gears.
+Winners will be contacted by Shifting Gears.

 How do I get materials to promote the challenge?

-Community Shifting Gears has what you need to promote the challenge to your colleagues, classmates, and teammates.
-Flyers, posters, coordinator packages, and more!
+Shifting Gears has what you need to promote the challenge to your colleagues, classmates, and teammates.
+Flyers, posters, coordinator packages, social media guides, and more!
 You can click here to find our online program resources.

 We can also deliver printed versions to you (because you’re amazing, and we want to you have the materials you need to make this year’s challenge as successful as possible!)
 If you want a delivery, click here and let us know what you’d like!